Why Most Healthcare Apps Fail Before They Begin (And It’s Not the Code)

 Market Research and Understanding User Needs

-• Who are the end-users?
+• Who are your end-users?

-• Are existing solutions inadequate?
+• Are existing solutions falling short?

 Regulatory Compliance